 Count Dracula lived in a dark, mysterious, and remote castle somewhere in Transilvania – or at least, that’s how the story goes.
 Vampires thrive in darkness under the moon, and they are vulnerable to light.
 In this sense, they’re similar to bats.

 Vlad the Impaler, which is the original Dracula, was one of the most negative personalities in history.
 He treated his vassals badly and tortured his enemies with cruel methods.
-Everyone feared him, which is why he became a dreaded character, but also someone who nobody wanted to be allied to.
+Everyone feared him, which is why he became a dreaded character, but also someone with who nobody wanted to be allied.

 The Meaning of Vampires in Dreams